greenfieldt/SpinnerTutorial/tutorial.md

 - a div element with class cdk-overlay-0 which has our app-spinner tag in it

 So that is all basically good news.
 We seem to have created the overlay we meant to create, and yet no spinner.
 In this case the problem doesn't seem to be with the overlay at all.
 Most of you have already spotted the error message in console that we've been ignoring.

-The problem in this case is that we haven't defined the default theme for Material.
-Let's do so
+The problem in this case is Material Design is a theme based framework and it can't really do much until you tell it what theme to use.
+If you did a default install the standard themes are included in a directory called node_modules/@angular/material/prebuilt-themes.
+You need to pick one of these and import it into your global scss.

   styles.scss
   ```
   @import '@angular/material/prebuilt-themes/deeppurple-amber.css';
 ```

-And now we have our spinner (it still isn't very exciting because it is just a half circle not doing anything but hey...baby steps)
+Try to click the green button again and now we have our spinner (it still isn't very exciting because it is just a half circle not doing anything but hey...baby steps)

 ## Step 5 - Spin-ding 👊🏼 some quality time with our component ##
-We are almost there one tricky bit left.
-Somehow we need to talk with our spinner.component.ts so we can tell it what kind of spinner we want and when to turn and off etc.  The way this is accomplished is through the use of a custom InjectionToken.
+We are almost there! one tricky bit left.
+Somehow we need to communicate with our spinner.component.ts so we can pass it configuration information.
+The way this is accomplished is through the use of a custom InjectionToken.

 ### Make a new file called spinner.config.ts ###

- we are going to put all of our spinner config structures in here and define our custom injection token in here.
-Then both spinner.service.ts and spinner.component.ts will import it.
-This was we won't cause any circular dependencies!!
+ We need to put all of our spinner config structures in here as well as anything that both the spinner service and the spinner component are going to need so we don't cause circular dependencies.

+  spinner.config.ts
   ```typescript
 import { Injectable, ComponentRef, Injector, InjectionToken } from '@angular/core';
 import { Overlay, OverlayRef } from '@angular/cdk/overlay';